ActionScript

 Instances and instance names

 To name an instance, select the instance and at the left side of the Property Inspector, type the name.
 Names should begin with a lower case and one should avoid spaces and special characters.
-In versions of Flash, If one ends instance names with _mc (movie clip), _btn (buttons), and _txt (text fields), Flash will give you access to code hints in the Actions panel once one types the instance name followed by a period (intellisense).
+In some prevoius versions of Flash, if one ended instance names with _mc (movie clip), _btn (buttons), and _txt (text fields), Flash would give you access to code hints in the Actions panel once one typed the instance name followed by a period (intellisense).
 Unfortunately this has not been present in recent versions although the naming convention is still a useful one so as to keep organized.

 Properties